kodavatiSrikar/Personality-of-Head-Motion/README.md

 ## [Note]

 Inference of the model can be executed without training the model.
-The pre-trained weights for both models are provided in Google Drive.
+The pre-trained weights for the  model is provided in Google Drive.

 ## Data Augumentation
 Augment the training data